globalizejs/globalize/readme.md

 end
 ```

-Note that the ActiveRecord model @Post@ must already exist and have a @translates@ directive listing the translated fields.
+Note that the ActiveRecord model `Post` must already exist and have a `translates`
+directive listing the translated fields.

 ## Migrating existing data to and from the translated version

-As well as creating a translation table, you can also use @create_translation_table!@ to migrate across any
+As well as creating a translation table, you can also use `create_translation_table!`
-existing data to the default locale.
-This can also operate in reverse to restore any translations from the default locale
+to migrate across any existing data to the default locale.
+This can also operate
+in reverse to restore any translations from the default locale back to the model
-back to the model when you don't want to use a translation table anymore using @drop_translation_table!@
+when you don't want to use a translation table anymore using `drop_translation_table!`

-This feature makes use of @untranslated_attributes@ which allows access to the model's attributes as they were before
+This feature makes use of `untranslated_attributes` which allows access to the
-the translation was applied.
-Here's an example (which assumes you already have a model called @Post@ and its table exists):
+model's attributes as they were before the translation was applied.
+Here's an
+example (which assumes you already have a model called `Post` and its table
+exists):

 ```ruby
 class TranslatePosts < ActiveRecord::Migration